 In order to graduate with a major in art, the student must have successfully completed all requirements listed for the major with a grade a C- or higher, and the liberal learning curriculum.
 In addition, during the senior year, students must successfully complete the requirement for the departmental senior seminar (FNAR 488 or 490) in the studio art or art history major.
-Students majoring in studio art must submit an annual portfolio of work and exhibit in the Senior Art Exhibition.
+Students majoring in studio art must submit an annual portfolio of work and exhibit in the Senior Thesis Exhibition.
 Participation in the interactive gallery critique is also required.
 Students majoring in art history must submit a research paper demonstrating original work and participate in an oral defense.
-All graduating seniors are required to take the departmental exit exam and participate in an exit interview.
+All graduating seniors are required to take the departmental exit exam.